 Point of Presence means a permanent physical location where an aggregation link or connection of a relevant Service is terminated at premises owned or leased by the Access Seeker or at the Access Provider’s colocation facility, but for the avoidance of doubt cannot be an earth station, manhole, power room, lead-in pipe, duct, outdoor cabinet, MDF, riser room or anywhere not on the main island of Bahrain unless connected by a permanent physical connection above sea level and accessible the Access Provider.

+Project means a Service Request comprising of (15) or more WDC circuits with a project plan and delivery schedule as agreed between the Access Seeker and Access Provider.

-two Renewed Minimum Service Period means an applicable minimum period of one (1) calendar month for which the WDC Service shall be provided, such period commencing from the expiry of a Service Period.
+Renewed Minimum Service Period means an applicable minimum period of one (1) calendar month for which the WDC Service shall be provided, such period commencing from the expiry of a Service Period.

+Relocation means geographically shifting the Service from one permanent physical area to another.
+For the avoidance of doubt, where the WDC Service is a Connection between the Access Seeker’s Point of Presence and its End User Premises, or when it’s a Connection between the Access Seeker’s Point of Presence and another License Operator’s Point of Presence, the End User/other Licensed Operator does not change.

+Temporary Service Period: means a period of a minimum of one (1) month and a maximum of three (3) months under which an Access Seeker may request a new WDC Service/Upgrade to an existing WDC Service for the following non-exhaustive list of events: any event, summit, expo, POC in the Kingdom of Bahrain.

+WDC Operations Manual means Annex 6 to this Schedule 6.2

 Service Period means the Minimum Service Period or Renewed Minimum Service Period.

 WDC Amended Service means a WDC Service that is amended by a Change Request.

-Forecasting

-The Access Seeker shall provide the Access Provider with a non-binding forecast of the number of new Connections.
-These forecasts shall be provided every quarter (three (3) months) commencing from the Service Commencement Date.

-The period of each forecast shall cover the following information for the subsequent five (5) quarters:

-The number of new Connections per Access Provider exchange area; and

-Capacity required per new Connection.

-The Access Seeker shall use all reasonable endeavours to forecast accurately given that the Access Provider is placing reliance on those forecasts.
-The forecasting process is set out in Schedule 5 - (Forecasting) of the Reference Offer.

-New Connections can only be guaranteed to be provided up to the numbers forecasted.
-For actual new Connections in excess of those forecasted, the Access Provider shall use all reasonable endeavours to provide those Connections requested but cannot guarantee that they will be provided within the timescale set out in Schedule 7 – (Service Levels) of the Reference Offer.

-The forecast provided represents a good faith expectation of the Access Seeker of its requirement for new Connections.
-In the event that the actual number of new Connections is less than forecasted, no penalty will be incurred by the Access Seeker.

 Supply of Service

+The WDC Service shall be made available to an End-User on the basis of a Service Order submitted by an Access Seeker.
+The process for submitting a Service Order to the Access Provider by the Access Seeker is set out in Annex 3 (Operations Manual) of this Schedule 6.2.

 The Service Level Terms shall apply to:

 New Connection - provide a new WDC Service as requested by the Access Seeker;